bootdotdev/blog/content/jobs/trends-in-developer-jobs-stackoverflow.md

 ### Interpretation 1

 DevOps appears to be gaining ground on traditional ops.
 In 2013 no one was identifying themselves as a "devops" person, but by 2020 and 2021 the numbers are looking *very* similar.
 It's worth pointing out that in 2016 the devops numbers actually eclipsed the "ops" numbers for a single year.
-My best guess is that 2016 was about when many companies started simply rebranding their "ops" teams as "devops" teams in order to look cool.
+My best guess is that 2016 was about when many companies started simply rebranding their "ops" teams as "devops" teams to look cool.

 It's hard to care too much about these numbers, because [devops is mostly being done wrong](/devops/devops-engineers-should-code/) in my opinion.
 I don't trust that the "ops" titles and the "devops" titles are all that different at most companies.